-The initial visa was not difficult at all, very straightforward.
+Getting the initial visa was not difficult at all.
+It was very straightforward.
 I flew into Ghana and then traveled by road into Lomé.
 When you reach the Ghanaian border, you will have to secure a transit visa which will be good for seven days.
-Once in Lomé my job handled the other parts of the visa process.
+Once in Lomé, my job handled the other parts of the visa process.

-You are married to a Cameroonian and got married in your husband’s village in Cameroon!
+You married your Cameroonian husband in his home village!
 What was that like?
 How have you been welcomed into his family?

-What do you love the most about living in Togo?
+What do you love most about living in Togo?

 What I love most about living here is the weather, the beaches, and the easy-going lifestyle.
 There is not much to do in the way of attractions.
 But there are events that take place.
-For instance when I first arrived we visited the house of slaves in Agbodrafo.
-We’ve been to the Trade Fair that happens annually, and also attended the 40th tribute to Bella Bellow.
-(Read more about Bella Bellow here.)
+For instance, when I first arrived we visited the house of slaves in Agbodrafo.
+We’ve been to the annual trade fair and also attended the 40th tribute to Bella Bellow.

 Easiest things to adjust to?